openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 	* dev set
 	* test set

-* model is the TEST SVM  model produced
+* model is the folder where the produced TEES SVM  model is stored

 ## Run in command-line